The Medway Towns

 Add to that the oldest hospital site in England (St Bartholomew's Hospital, "St Bart's") and innumerable other historic buildings, and it's easy to see why the official tourist literature tends to concentrate on Rochester.

 Chatham has been a military town from the time that Henry VIII decided that the ships of his navy should spend the winter moored in the River Medway.
 That was the beginning of HM Dockyard, Chatham, which is what the town was best known for.
-The dockyard closed in 1984 and is now Chatham Historic Dockyard.
+The dockyard closed in 1984 and is now divided into several areas including Chatham Maritime and St Mary's Island.

-Although the town seems rather run-down in places, there are still plenty of historic sites to look at, from Charles Dickens' old house in Ordnance Terrace to the Napoleonic Fort Amherst.
+Although the town seems rather run-down in places, there are still plenty of historic sites to look at, from Charles Dickens' old house in Ordnance Terrace to the Ragged School, to the Napoleonic Fort Amherst.
+If that's not enough, there are a few strange things going on too.

 Gillingham is probably most famous for its football team - the only league side in Kent.
-There's more to the town than that though - Will Adams from Gillingham was the first Westerner to visit Japan, and much of Chatham's defences and dockyard are within Gillingham's boundaries.
+There's more to the town than that though - Will Adams from Gillingham was the first Westerner to visit Japan, and much of Chatham's defences and dockyard are within Gillingham's boundaries too.

 The Medway Union Workhouse (later All Saints's Hospital) stood in Magpie Hall Road, on what was then the outskirts of the town.
 It was a replacement for the original Chatham Workhouse.
 Take a look around the site here, on the day it closed.